Skip to content

 Virtually all such proxies are HTTP proxies, and they can offer the following DDoS-related features:

-- IP-based rate limiting to block traffic from IP addresses that exceed a certain threshold.
+• IP-based rate limiting to throttle HTTP requests or WebSockets messages from IP addresses that exceed a certain threshold.
 See also client-based rate limiting.

-Self-hosted application layer proxies, such as Nginx and Traefik, may be viable alternatives to cloud-based solutions, but they require substantially more resources to set up and maintain.
+Self-hosted proxies can be viable alternatives to cloud-based solutions, but they require substantially more resources to set up and maintain.

 Cloud-based proxies